AlexPoone/universal_best_practices/README.md

 8. Prevent duplicate requests (very common: NOT only caused by double clicks, but also refreshes, return to previous pages, and browser behaviour etc.): It should be handled both on the front end and back end.
 While you should always disable a button immediately after clicking it, the server should handle duplicate requests as well.

 ### Standard routines
-9. Push Notifications: Explain what \*push\* notifications mean in the first place, as opposed to \*pull\* notifications.
+9. **Push notifications:** Explain what \*push\* notifications mean in the first place, as opposed to \*pull\* notifications.
 I have found that most people are confused by this distinction.
 Push notifications are ephemeral and should not be stored on servers, except for those that need to be resent due to an error.
 Instead, you should synchronize new notifications with old ones in local mobile storage.
 ALWAYS use a wrapper to encapsulate methods so that you can test them (both manually and automatically) before CI/CD.
 10. **[RFC 7009](https://datatracker.ietf.org/doc/rfc7009/)**: OAuth 2.0 Token Revocation.
 11. **[RFC 7519](https://datatracker.ietf.org/doc/rfc7519/)**: use JWT for everything confidential, like a log in session.
 These information must be encrypted beforehand.
 DON'T store them in `window.localStorage`, store it in Cookies with proper timeout.
 12. Build your own build tools, such that it is adapted to the use case.